Carlston325/goacoffee/README.md

 1. Clone the repository: `git clone https://github.com/Carlston325/carlstons-coffee.git`
 2. Navigate to the project directory: `cd carlstons-coffee`
 3. Install dependencies: `npm install` (or the equivalent for your setup)
-4. Start the development server: `npm start` (concurrently is installed)
+4. Start the development server: `npm start` (concurrently is installed so both react and server is launched)
 5. Open your browser and go to `http://localhost:3000`

-## Usage

-[Provide any instructions or examples of how to use the site.
-This might include how to navigate, how to interact with features, or any specific details users should know.]

 ## Contributing